 Radio Frequency Spectrum Management

-Participants will be introduced to spectrum management principles, the development and implementation of national spectrum planning and policy, engineering analysis, and computer-aided techniques.
+Participants will be introduced to spectrum management principles, national spectrum planning and policy, engineering analysis, and computer-aided techniques.
+Participants will contribute to the class by sharing best practices and lessons learned through presentations on their respective spectrum management agencies.
 In addition, the course will discuss the technological and regulatory changes that have taken place worldwide over the past few years.

-The course generally covers these processes in detail, and includes sections on international and domestic legal and regulatory foundations, and typical bilateral and multilateral agreements.
-The organization and operation of a spectrum management agency is presented as a class exercise with the class participants developing the organizational structure of an agency of a developing country.
-Frequency assignment methods are discussed and new marketplace forces such as spectrum fees, charges and auctions are presented.
+The course generally covers these processes in detail, including sections on international and domestic legal and regulatory foundations, and typical bilateral and multilateral agreements.
+Frequency assignment methods and new marketplace forces such as auctions and spectrum fees and charges are presented.

 At the conclusion of the course, participants will be able to: (1) understand the appropriate principles and policies of an effective radio frequency spectrum management program; (2) identify, evaluate, and select the appropriate management techniques to establish and operate radio frequency assignment and associated planning processes; (3) recognize, assess, and select appropriate technical support programs for engineering and electromagnetic compatibility; (4) understand the procedures and elements required to plan, develop, and specify computer hardware and software for a computer-aided national spectrum management system; and (5) initiate or review overall regulatory plans for new or expanded radio services, as well as potential improvements in existing regulatory processes.